If an incident occurs, you may need to stay inside or possibly leave your home. Do you know what you'd need?

 - If possible, you may want to let family and friends know where you are and reassure them of your safety

 - If you're in an emergency centre, don’t panic.
-Volunteers are on-hand to help you.
-You’ll get plenty information about your situation and next steps.
+Volunteers are on hand to help you.
+You’ll get plenty of information about your situation and next steps.

 Returning home after an incident

 You'll be told by responders when it's safe to return home.
 When you get home, open your windows to let in fresh air.
 You can then begin reconnecting gas, electricity and water supplies.

 For advice on what you can do to prepare you and your family for an emergency/incident, please read our Ready at Home page.
 The Scottish Government's 'Ready Scotland' website also provides useful advice on this.